ItsRudraksh/threadio/README.md

-Sure!
-Here’s a starter README for your Threadio project:

----

 # **Threadio**

 Threadio is a modern social media application designed for real-time interactions, allowing users to create and engage with posts, chat in real time, and manage their accounts.
 Built using the MERN stack, Threadio provides a seamless and interactive user experience with additional features like real-time chat, media handling, and customizable themes.